PhamNhatHaoPTIT/Onboard-Note/redis/redis-report.md

 + Mode FST (fast-serialization)
   + Change field name, remove field
-  + Add new field: create new class and delete old bucket in Redis
+  + Add new field: create new class (add new field), get and delete old bucket in Redis, store new bucket with new class